Wes MacAleer

-Wes MacAleer (born 12 February 1944) is a former Canadian politician, who was a member of the Legislative Assembly of Prince Edward Island from 1996 to 2007.
+John Weston MacAleer (February 12, 1944 – September 19, 2026) was a Canadian politician, who was a member of the Legislative Assembly of Prince Edward Island from 1996 to 2007.

+Life and career

-Educated at Saint Dunstan's University, MacAleer is a former newspaper publisher.
+Wes MacAleer was born in Summerside, Prince Edward Island on February 12, 1944.
+Educated at Saint Dunstan's University, MacAleer was a newspaper publisher.
 He spent 18 years in the Northwest Territories, where he helped introduce cable television and satellite communications technology.
 He ran in the Yellowknife South district in the 1979 Northwest Territories general election and finished second.
 As a politician, he represented the electoral district of Charlottetown-Spring Park and was a member of the Progressive Conservative Party.
 MacAleer served in the provincial cabinet as Minister of Economic Development and Tourism.

+MacAleer died in Charlottetown on September 19, 2026, at the age of 82.